-2. Overview of the Programme
+3. Overview of the Programme

-This new Postgraduate Diploma apprenticeship recognises the dynamic and diverse nature of healthcare and the health and social care practitioners who work at a enhanced level of practice with specific knowledge and skills in a field of expertise.
+This BSc (Hons) Enhanced Clinical Practice apprenticeship programme recognises the dynamic and diverse nature of healthcare and the health and social care practitioners who work at a enhanced level of practice with specific knowledge and skills in a field of expertise.
 This includes managing a discreet aspect of a patient's care within their current level of practice, which will be particular to a specific context, be it a client group, skill set or organisational context.
-This is in contrast to Advanced Clinical Practitioners who have developed their knowledge and skills to an advanced level and will exercise autonomy and decision making in a context of complexity, uncertainty and varying levels of risk, holding accountability for decisions made (Health Education England, NHS England, NHS Improvement 2017 Multi-professional framework for 1 advanced clinical practice in England).
+This is in contrast to Advanced Clinical Practitioners who have developed their knowledge and skills to an advanced level and will exercise autonomy and decision making in a context of complexity, uncertainty and varying levels of risk, holding accountability for decisions made (Health Education England, NHS England, NHS Improvement (2017) Multi-professional framework for advanced clinical practice in England).